simonmeggle/simonmeggle.github.io/_posts/en/2014-09-28-using-github-to-serve-jekyll.md

 gem 'github-pages'
 ```

-You can then use `bundle install` in order to install them.
+You can then use `bundle install` in order to install the gem(s).
 The `bundle update` command will ensure you always have an up to date system.

-The `bundle exec jekyll serve` command will now generates the website exactly as *Github* would do, so you can check on `http://localhost:4000` that everything is right before pushing anything.
+The `bundle exec jekyll serve` command will now generate the website exactly as *Github* would do, so you can check on `http://localhost:4000` that everything is right before pushing anything.

 ### Activating *GitHub Pages*
 Back on *GitHub*, go in the `username.github.io` repository, choose `Settings`, then the `GitHub Pages` section in order to activate the website generation.

-Within a few moments (the first time, it can takes a dozen of minutes, but then the website will be generated in a couple of seconds each time you push a commit), your website will be available on `http://username.github.io`[[it is also available in HTTPS on `https://username.github.io`]].
+Within a few moments (the first time, it can take a dozen of minutes, but then the website will be generated in a couple of seconds each time you push a commit), your website will be available on `http://username.github.io`[[it is also available in HTTPS on `https://username.github.io`]].

 ### Using a custom domain name
 If you have a custom domain name "`domain.tld`", it is of course possible to use it instead of the default URL given by *GitHub*, which will then redirect to the new domain name.
 However, it won't be possible to use HTTPS[[if you try to go to ``https://domain.tld`, you will get a blank page showing `unknown domain: domain.tld`]].

-If you want to use a subdomain `subdomain.domain.tld`, tells your registar to create a `CNAME` record, with the `subdomain` name and the `username.github.io` value.
+If you want to use a subdomain `subdomain.domain.tld`, tell your registar to create a `CNAME` record, with the `subdomain` name and the `username.github.io` value.
 Then, create a file named `CNAME` on the root of the repository, containing exactly `subdomain.domain.tld`.

 If you want to use an Apex domain, follow the [GitHub guide](https://help.github.com/articles/about-custom-domains-for-github-pages-sites).

 ### Custom 404 error page
-*GitHub* allows you to get a custom 404 error page[[when you test your website locally with `bundle exec jekyll serve`, this error page also works: you can try by providing an incorrect URL]] : just ask *Jekyll* to create a `404.html` on the root:
+*GitHub* allows you to have a custom 404 error page.
+When you test your website locally with `bundle exec jekyll serve`, this error page also works: you can try by providing an incorrect URL.
+Just tell *Jekyll* to create a `404.html` on the root:

 ```html
 ---